solidjs/solid-docs-legacy/README.md

 If you feel the documentation is missing anything important, please feel free to open an issue or submit a modifying PR.

+# Language READMEs
+Each language folder has a `README.md` file that lets you know what changes have been made to the English documentation since the language has been updated.
+The tables are automatically updated using [`markdown-magic`](https://github.com/DavidWells/markdown-magic) when a commit is made to the main branch.
+Note that the READMEs are only updated on the main branch.

+(If you create a new language folder, it will automatically get a `README.md` file when the PR is merged.)

+These READMEs are also a place for translation maintainers to write any notes about their translation.
 # Building

 This package serves to build the markdown files into a consumable format imported by [solid-site](https://github.com/solidjs/solid-site).